 Vivaldi is a new promising browser with many features which aren’t available in popular browsers like Google Chrome and Firefox.
 It is based on Chromium but boasts a lot more features.
-Although based on Chromium, Vivaldi gives a lot of customizations options in the settings window.
+Although based on Chromium, Vivaldi gives a lot of customization options in the settings window.
 Unfortunately, enabling or disabling hardware acceleration in Vivaldi is not as easy to find as in Chrome or Firefox.
-But after following the steps below, you’ll be able to disable hardware acceleration in Vivaldi without any issues.
+However, after following the steps below, you’ll be able to disable hardware acceleration in Vivaldi without any issues.

 To disable hardware acceleration in Vivaldi, follow the steps below:

-Click on the Disable link below Accelerated 2D canvas to disable hardware acceleration.
+- Click on the Disable link below Accelerated 2D Canvas to disable hardware acceleration.

 - Restart Vivaldi for the changes to take effect.

 Hopefully this will help you disable or enable hardware acceleration for your browsers.
 We have covered the major browsers.
 Almost all other browsers will have their settings similar to one of these.
-So it will be easier for you to change the setting comfortably.
-If you have any issues with hardware acceleration settings, please do let us know through comments below.
+So it will be easier for you to change the settings comfortably.
+If you have any issues with hardware acceleration settings, please do let us know through the comments below.